 To validate an environment which IBM has not tested, please follow the guidance in Testing a shared file system for compatibility with WebSphere MQ Multi-instance Queue Managers.

-It can be advantageous to use a cluster file system, such as GPFS, over a standard network file system, such as NFS.
+It can be advantageous to use a cluster file system, such as GPFS, in preference to a standard network file system, such as NFS.
 Cluster file systems differ in that both the server and client parts of the solution are usually provided by the same vendor, often making problem diagnosis and resolution quicker.

 There are three fundamental requirements that a shared file system must meet to work reliably with IBM MQ:

 - Data write integrity.
 Data write integrity is sometimes called "Write through to disk on flush".
 The queue manager must be able to synchronize with data being successfully committed to the physical device.
 In a transactional system, you need to be sure that some writes have been safely committed before continuing with other processing and that the ordering of writes across multiple files is honored.

 - Guaranteed exclusive access to files.
 In order to synchronize multiple queue managers, there needs to be a mechanism for a queue manager to obtain an exclusive lock on a file.

 - Release locks on failure.
 If a queue manager fails, or if there is a communication failure with the file system, files locked by the queue manager need to be unlocked and made available to other processes without waiting for the queue manager to be reconnected to the file system.
 Modern file systems, such as NFS v4, use leased locks to detect failures and then release locks following a failure.
 Older file systems, such as NFS v3 that do not have a reliable mechanism to release locks after a failure, must not be used with multi-instance queue managers.

 If a shared file system does not meet these requirements, the queue manager data and logs might get corrupted when using the shared file system in a multi-instance queue manager configuration.
 This might result in a failure to start IBM MQ, and possible data loss.